So you're interested in becoming an affiliate marketer.

 But you're here because you want a piece of the pie, but you don't know where to start, right?

-You feel like this whole online marketing thing might just be a load of BS, or that it's going the way of multilevel marketing.
+This starts making people feel like the whole online marketing thing might just be a load of BS, or that it's going the way of multilevel marketing.

 But it doesn't have to be.
 (Read my affiliate marketing vs MLM article)

-That's because you're about to learn exactly how to get your affiliate operation up and running and get some quick cold-hard commissions to cash.
+That's because you're about to learn exactly how to get your affiliate operation up and running and earn some quick cold, hard commissions cash.

-I'm even gonna give you my Seven Steps For Beginners PDF at the end.
+I'll even give you my Seven Steps For Beginners PDF at the end.